RphWbr/visiannot/doc/source/software.rst

 The package **visiannot** is structured as follows:

-* The sub-package **visiannot.configuration** contains modules where are defined the classes for the GUI configuration tool,
+* The sub-package **visiannot.configuration** contains the classes for the GUI configuration tool,

 * The sub-package **visiannot.tools** contains the following modules: